pathumlak/Movies-MERN/README.md

 edit the package like that,
 "scripts": {
-"fullstack": "concurrently \"npm run backend\" \"npm run frontend\"", "frontend": "cd frontend && npm run dev",
+"dev": "concurrently \"npm run backend\" \"npm run frontend\"", "frontend": "cd frontend && npm run dev",
 "backend": "nodemon backend/index.js"
 },

 then if you want to run frontend then , npm run frontend and backend, npm run backend

+you need run both then npm run dev

 ok , cd backend
 create several folders as ,